anon-blue/anon.blue/README.txt

-nothing more than ever there is nothing left or anywhere nor left888888888888888 88maaaaaaaaaddqwldnfklcenaflckefsv;dm,l;dmqawfnjqwfnjej
+nothing more than ever there is nothing left or anywhere nor left or is this rig ht no the right stuff right now to do but what is left from before just before t here was anything left in the room I just left in front of nose my eyes especial ly the left one is bleeding ink and brain liquid stains the floor matress rottin g under the roof goof ploof

                                          dsadasd